galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scater-qc/tutorial.md

 >
 >    > ### {% icon comment %} Comment
 >    >
->    > Your data will be normalised and then PCA ran on it using the following information from your data:
+>    > The data will be normalised and then PCA ran on it using the following information from the data:
 >    > * `pct_counts_top_100_features`
 >    > * `total_features_by_counts`
 >    > * `pct_counts_feature_control`